Microsoft Word: Reception

 Initial releases of Word were met with criticism.
 Byte in 1984 criticized the documentation for Word 1.1 and 2.0 for DOS, calling it "a complete farce".
 It called the software "clever, put together well and performs some extraordinary feats", but concluded that "especially when operated with the mouse, has many more limitations than benefits... extremely frustrating to learn and operate efficiently".
 PC Magazines review was very mixed, stating: "I've run into weird word processors before, but this is the first time one's nearly knocked me down for the count" but acknowledging that Word's innovations were the first that caused the reviewer to consider abandoning WordStar.
 While the review cited an excellent WYSIWYG display, sophisticated print formatting, windows, and footnoting as merits, it criticized many small flaws, very slow performance, and "documentation produced by Madame Sadie's Pain Palace".
 It concluded that Word was "two releases away from potential greatness".

-Compute!'s Apple Applications in 1987 stated that "despite a certain awkwardness", Word 3.01 "will likely become the major Macintosh word processor" with "far too many features to list here".
+"Whatever Microsoft Word does right, it does better than any other program", Edward Mendelson wrote in summer 1985.
+"What is frustrating is that it does so many things wrong", he said of version 2.0 in The Yale Review, including mouse dependence, manual pagination, and "some of the most baroque and opaque menus ever devised", recommending WordPerfect and three other DOS programs instead.
+Jerry Pournelle wrote in October 1987 said that he did not like Word because "the mouse is such an integral part of the program.
+When I am creating text, I do not want to take my hands off the keyboard".
+Compute!'s Apple Applications in December 1987 stated that "despite a certain awkwardness", Word 3.01 "will likely become the major Macintosh word processor" with "far too many features to list here".
 While criticizing the lack of true WYSIWYG, the magazine concluded that "Word is marvelous.
 It's like a Mozart or Edison, whose occasional gaucherie we excuse because of his great gifts".